CuteLeon/HackSystem/README.md

 1. Create a new Razor Class Library project.

-2. Install above nuget pakcages to this project.
+2. Install above nuget packages to this project.

 3. Add a new image file named as Index.png in root folder of this project, and copy to output directory if newer.